pulumi/docs/content/docs/tutorials/azure/azure-ts-appservice-devops.md

 ---
-title: "A Todo App on Azure App Service with SQL Database and Application Insights and deploys it to Azure DevOps"
+title: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps"
 no_edit_this_page: true
 ---